Implementing a unified solver for nonlinearly constrained optimization: Motivation and contributions

 This paper is organized as follows.
 In Section~\ref{sec:notations} we introduce our notation and discuss relevant optimality conditions.
-In Section~\ref{sec:abstract-framework} we introduce our abstract framework with four ingredients for unifying derivative-based iterative methods.
+In Section~\ref{sec:abstract-framework} we introduce our unifying framework with generic building blocks for unifying derivative-based iterative methods.
 In Section~\ref{sec:state-of-the-art} we briefly describe state-of-the-art optimization strategies through the prism of our unifying framework.
 In Section~\ref{sec:uno} we present the basic algorithmic design of Uno and show how various nonlinear optimization methods fit within the architecture.
-In Section~\ref{sec:combining-the-ingredients} we illustrate with three concrete strategy combinations how the four ingredients interact with one another.
-In Section~\ref{sec:results} we provide preliminary numerical results and compare Uno with state-of-the-art solvers.
+In Section~\ref{sec:combining-the-ingredients} we illustrate with two concrete strategy combinations how the building blocks interact with one another.
+In Section~\ref{sec:results} we provide preliminary numerical results and compare Uno against state-of-the-art solvers.